 Skip to content

-Dual Boot Preliminary Setup and Post-Setup Guide
+Dual Boot Preliminary and Post-Installation Setup Guide

-Note: Make sure to read the Installation Guide for your device first before proceeding.
+Make sure to read the Installation Guide for your device first before proceeding.

-• A) Installing Bazzite on a separate drive (Recommended)
+2. Installing Bazzite on a separate drive.

 Install Bazzite on a separate internal or external drive.

-1. Install the other operating system on a drive (like Windows)
+1. Install the other operating system on a drive (like Windows).

-2. Install Bazzite on a second drive
+2. Install Bazzite on a second drive.

-3. Set Bazzite as the default in your boot order (optional)
+3. Set Bazzite as the default in your boot order (optional).

 You can also install Windows to an external drive with Windows-to-Go using Rufus to dual boot if you do not have an internal drive available.

-If you need a tutorial video for manual partitioning, watch this tutorial at timestamp 6:08.
+If you need a tutorial video for manual partitioning, watch this tutorial at timestamp 9:10.

 1. Select Installation Destination